 - Hafız Mustafa 1864 (Divanyolu) is perfect for a sweet-leaning breakfast of baklava, künefe, börek, and Turkish coffee.

-- Queb Lounge Rooftop pairs a vibrant Turkish breakfast with skyline/Bosphorus peeks on Akbıyık Street.
+- Queb Lounge Rooftop pairs a vibrant Turkish breakfast with skyline and Bosphorus peeks on Akbıyık Street.

 - House of Medusa serves breakfast in a restored mansion with a leafy garden steps from Hagia Sophia.

-- Four Seasons Sultanahmet – Avlu offers a luxurious courtyard/terrace breakfast moments from Sultanahmet Square.
+- Four Seasons Sultanahmet – Avlu offers a luxurious courtyard breakfast moments from Sultanahmet Square.

 1) Seven Hills Restaurant (Rooftop Breakfast)

 Start at Seven Hills Restaurant, where a generous mixed Turkish breakfast meets breathtaking rooftop views over Hagia Sophia and the Blue Mosque.
-It’s an iconic Sultanahmet morning ritual, and breakfast service generally runs until late morning.
+Breakfast service runs until 11:00 AM, so an early start pays off.

 Expect cheeses, olives, jams, menemen, flaky pastries, unlimited tea, and those camera-ready skyline angles.